 If you’re thinking of a country to pursue Engineering, Germany is the place for you.
 Want to know why?
-The country is home to the finest automobile manufacturing companies in the world such as Audi, BMW, Mercedes Benz, to name a few.
-Moreover, most of the German universities and colleges have low to no tuition fees catering to almost one-third of its international students enrolled in Engineering programs.
+The country is home to the finest automobile manufacturing companies in the world such as Audi, BMW, and Mercedes Benz, to name a few.
+Moreover, most German universities and colleges have low to no tuition fees catering to almost one-third of its international students enrolled in Engineering programs.
 With the leading national economy in Europe and known to produce world-renowned philosophers and artists, Germany is emerging as the preferred study destination for students planning to study abroad.
 In this blog, we will have a look at some of the popular Engineering colleges in Germany.

 This Blog Includes:

 - Colleges in Germany: Rankings 2021